 Data Driven Decision Making

 It is one thing to collect data and assess it.
 It is a completely different model to drive your strategy and make decisions based on that data.
 Look at relevant data.
 Execute initiatives and make the changes that should come about from the data collection.
 Define what meaningful results are and ask yourself, “Who do the results need to be meaningful for?”
 Identify key outcome points, determine if these points can be controlled by the initiative and then base your decision making on the success or failure of these outcomes.
-As you evolve, different measuring points should be considered.
-This is a collective outcome.

 Environment (Built, Social & Natural)

 The way a community’s economic structure is set up and operates plays a crucial role in making the healthier choice the easier choice.
 Citizens of the community need access to affordable healthy lifestyle choices.
 Find ways to support the utilization of these choices.
 Pay attention to the safety and condition of the community.
 Understand that infrastructure should be functional.

 The importance of developing a plan for communicating your message is critical.
 Look for ways to brand your community initiative and know the best practices and best methodologies for how to get the word out about your community events.
 Align the strategy throughout all the sectors in your community.
 A multi-channel communication strategy is critical to the success of your initiative.